skuzzle/restrict-imports-enforcer-rule/readme/README.md

             </allowedImports>
         </group>
     </groups>
     <notFixables> <!-- Optional.
-Nesting not needed when specifying a single package -->
+Nesting not needed when specifying a single not-fixable -->
         <notFixable>
             <in>**</in>
             <allowedImports> <!-- Optional.
 Nesting not needed when specifying a single package -->